mozilla/treeherder/docs/installation.md

 !!! note
     There will be no data to display until the ingestion tasks are run.

+### Enabling Sentry for local development

+For development, we don't enable report to Sentry by default since too many errors can be produced during the development process.
+You can enable it by placing `SENTRY_DSN=<URL provided in Sentry.io>` inside of a `.env` file (Docker Compose reads variables from there).
+You can then select `development` from the environments on Sentry.io to see anything reported from local machine.

+Do not share the Python SENTRY_DSN value publicly.
+It is fine with the Javascript one since there's whitelisting in Sentry.io.

 ### Using the minified UI

 If you would like to use the minified production version of the UI with the development backend: